 Table 3 displays a breakdown of each outcome for the lower division technical programs (AS/AAS, and LD Certificate Programs).
 The table includes the number of responses and the mean response for each outcome.
 Employers indicated high levels of satisfaction with lower division graduates' general education outcomes.
-Four outcomes received a mean score of 4.5, while the remaining twenty-one received mean scores between 4.1 and 4.4.
+Twenty-five outcomes received mean scores between 4.1 and 4.4.